GeorgDangl/LightQuery/README.md

 ## Documentation - TypeScript & Angular

-There is [an Angular example](AngularExample.ts) that can be used standalone or in combination with a [@angular/material2](https://github.com/angular/material2) DataTable and it's pagination and sort functionality.
+There is [an Angular example](AngularExample.ts) that can be used standalone or in combination with a [@angular/material2](https://github.com/angular/material2) DataTable and its pagination and sort functionality.

 **Example with Material 2 DataTable**
 ```html